-In May 2004, Watermaster and the IEUA submitted a surface-water and groundwater monitoring program work plan to the Regional Board: Final Hydraulic Control Monitoring Program Work Plan for the Optimum Basin Management Program (Work Plan [WEI, 2004b]).
+The surface-water and groundwater monitoring programs (Commitments number 1 and number 2) were required, in part5, to collect the data necessary to determine the state of hydraulic control and were thus referred to collectively as the Hydraulic Control Monitoring Program (HCMP).
+In May 2004, Watermaster and the IEUA submitted a surface-water and groundwater monitoring program work plan to the Regional Board entitled: Final Hydraulic Control Monitoring Program Work Plan for the Optimum Basin Management Program (Work Plan [WEI, 2004b]).
 The Regional Board adopted Resolution R8-2005-0064, approving this Work Plan, and required Watermaster and the IEUA to implement the HCMP.
 The concept of using multiple lines of evidence was included in the initial design of the HCMP because it was not clear at that time whether one line of evidence would clearly demonstrate hydraulic control.
 These multiple lines of evidence are summarized as follows:

-- Collect and analyze groundwater-elevation data to determine the direction of groundwater flow in the southern part of the Basin and whether pumping at the Chino Desalter well fields is completely capturing all groundwater that would otherwise discharge out of Chino-North and into the PBMZ. - Collect and analyze the chemistry of basin-wide groundwater and the Santa Ana River (a) to track the migration, or lack thereof, of the South Archibald volatile organic compound (VOC) plume beyond the Chino Desalter well fields, and (b) to identify the source of groundwater in the area of the Chino Basin between the Santa Ana River and the Chino Desalter well fields. - Collect and analyze surface-water quality data and surface-water discharge measurements to determine if groundwater from the Chino Basin is rising as surface water and contributing to flow in the Santa Ana River or if the River is recharging the Basin.
+- Collect and analyze groundwater-elevation data to determine the direction of groundwater flow in the southern part of the Basin and whether pumping at the Chino Desalter well fields is completely capturing all groundwater that would otherwise discharge out of Chino-North and into the PBMZ. - Collect and analyze the chemistry of basin-wide groundwater and the Santa Ana River to (i) track the migration, or lack thereof, of the South Archibald volatile organic compound (VOC) plume beyond the Chino Desalter well fields, and (ii) identify the source of groundwater in the area of the Chino Basin between the Santa Ana River and the Chino Desalter well fields.